 How many Tin Hau temples are there in Hong Kong?

-There are over 60 temples in Hong Kong that are fully or partially dedicated to Tin Hau.
+There are over 60 temples in Hong Kong that are fully or partially dedicated to the goddess of the sea.
+Tin Hau’s temples are often fittingly located near or beside bays.
 At the temples, worshippers would pray and make sacrifices to the divine goddess.

 Header image credits: Tak Lau via Flickr